-Here are the Top 7 Things You Should NOT Do If You are Planning to Divorce in Illinois:
+Here are 7 Things You Should NOT Do If You are Planning to Divorce in Illinois:

 3. Do not stop paying the bills you are responsible for.

 Who pays the bills in your marriage?
 If you always paid the mortgage, it is best that you continue to do so.
 If you always paid the car bill, continue to pay it.
-It is best to keep the status quo on all bills until you and your soon to be ex can go into court and enter a temporary order regarding who will pay which bills, or if a lump sum of temporary support should be paid.
-Otherwise, if you just stop paying, you are opening yourself up to a potential emergency motion to maintain the status quo and ensure important bills and upkeep of assets remain current, and do not default.
+It is best to keep the status quo on all bills until you and your spouse can go into court and enter a temporary order regarding who will pay which bills, or if a lump sum of temporary support should be paid.
+Otherwise, if you just stop paying, you are opening yourself up to a potential emergency motion to maintain the status quo and ensure important bills and upkeep of assets remain current and do not default.

-4. Do not spent a bunch of money “revenge shopping”.
+4. Do not spend a bunch of money “revenge shopping”.

 If you are about to file for divorce, heading to Michigan Avenue or Amazon.com to do some revenge shopping will backfire.
 Illinois has a law regarding dissipation, which is the misuse of marital funds.
-If you did not buy expensive designer purses regularly during the marriage, separation from your spouse is not a good time to start.
+If you did not buy expensive designer purses regularly during the marriage, doing so after your separation from your spouse is not a good plan.
 You could be forced to reimburse your spouse for 50% of all purchases or monies spent for a non-marital purpose.
 This also includes purchases for a significant other (jewelry, vacations, etc.).

 This one is huge.

-Anytime a parent bad mouths the other parent or their family to their children, it almost always backfires against them.
-The children will end up angry at you in the end, even if your spouse cause the divorce or did you wrong, because they will likely protect their other parent (and they’d likely do the same if the other parent bad mouthed you).
+Anytime a parent badmouths the other parent or their family to their children, it almost always backfires against them.
+The children will end up angry at you in the end, even if your spouse cause the divorce or did you wrong because they will likely protect their other parent (and they’d likely do the same if the other parent bad-mouthed you).
 The divorce is between the parents, not between the children and the parents, and everyone should act accordingly, to maintain what is in the children’s best interests.
-You should do this as a good parent anyway, however, if that is not enough motivation, know that Judges and Guardian Ad Litems despise this sort of behavior.
-More importantly, if the court finds that bad mouthing arises to the level of parental alienation, you could face your children moving in with your spouse.
+You should do this like a good parent anyway, however, if that is not enough motivation, know that Judges and Guardian Ad Litems despise this sort of behavior.
+More importantly, if the court finds that bad-mouthing arises to the level of parental alienation, you could face your children moving in with your spouse.

-Do not act as if you won’t have to see your soon to be ex ever again, especially if you have children.
+7. Do not act as if you won’t have to see your soon-to-be ex ever again, especially if you have children.

 This one never ceases to amaze me.